nicolarighetti/CooRTweet/README.md

 An alternative algorithm can be implemented by setting the option *quick = TRUE*, which cuts the period of time from the first to the last action in *t* period of length equals to *time_window*, and defines as coordinated the accounts that performed the same action within the same time window a number of times greater than or equal to the value of *min_repetition*.
 The algorithm has been originally implemented in [CooRnet](https://github.com/fabiogiglietto/CooRnet) (Giglietto et al, 2020) to detect coordinated networks on Facebook and Instagram.
 Depending on the analysis, the choice may be more conservative than the default but faster and can be useful when dealing with large datasets on personal computers.

 The package executes the analysis using parallel computation with all available cores less 1.
 The user can change the number of cores to be used with the option *parallel_cores*.

+## Output

+The output of CooRTweet is a list of objects including:

+  * the .igraph object with the network, which can be exported to Gephi;
+  * a data frame including information on coordinated users;
+  * the analyzed data frame of tweets with a column indicating whether the tweet is coordinated or non-coordinated.

 ## Visualization